rafafigueredoviana/RISCV_MCU_CYCLONEV/README.md

   * A fully constrained soft-core FPGA design;
   * An Eclipse project with target configuration set;
   * Some API/Drivers to enable peripheral usage.

 # Plataform

 A DE10nano FPGA board from Altera will be the target device for the system.
-* Syntehsis tool: Quartus II v13.1 - the project will be featured in the 13.1 version of the tool, under personal preference.
+* Syntehsis tool: Quartus II v18.1
 * Simulation tool: Modelsim 10.5b.

 # Folder strucure: